sparolab/DiTer/README.md

 ## DiTer
-* **DiTer: Diverse Terrain and Multi-Modal Dataset for Field Robot Navigation in Outdoor Environments**
+* **DiTer: Diverse Terrain and Multi-Modal and Multi-Session Dataset for Field Robot Navigation in Outdoor Environments**
 	* Submitted to IEEE Sensors Letter 2023

 ## Contact